danitacodes/danitacodes/README.md

 ...

-An educator turned web developer.
+An educator turned software engineer.

 ...